zhuguoliang/FlinkTraining_CN/README.md

 ### What is this
-This is a work-in-progress of translation project [flink training project](https://training.ververica.com/)
+This is a work-in-progress translation project for [flink training project](https://training.ververica.com/).